microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

-This example sets the [Brush](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.Brush) to use as the background when a calendar item is pressed.
+This example sets the [Brush](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.Brush) to use as the background when a non-Today calendar item is pressed.

 ```xml
 <CalendarView CalendarItemPressedBackground='{StaticResource SubtleFillColorTertiaryBrush}'/>